Parish Church Hatlerdorf: Architecture

 The Neo-Romanesque church was built between 1860 and 1866 according to the plans of the Bavarian court building inspector Eduard Riedel in the Munich round arch style.
 The very colourful painting of the barrel-vaulted Hall was created between 1890 and 1892 according to a theological picture programme by the then Hatler priest Ferdinand Gierer.
 The Swabian painter Hermann Lang was commissioned with the execution of the pictures, and the Württemberg artist Hans Martin with the decorative painting.
 To the south of the old sacristy, a new sacristy and a baptistery were added according to a plan by the architect Anton Rhomberg.

 Interior

 The wooden furnishings of the church were completed in 1909 and 1913 respectively, with the erection of the side altars and the installation of the three chandeliers.
-The Mensa was created by the sculptor Herbert Albrecht, the organ in 1879 by the organ-building company Gebrüder Mayer.
+The altar was created by the sculptor Herbert Albrecht, the organ in 1879 by the organ-building company Gebrüder Mayer.
 It was rebuilt in 1965.
 A bell was cast in 1790 by Kaspar Gunz.